Kendall115/mitt-python/README.md

-# MQTT Sensors Dashboard Backend
+# MQTT Sensors Dashboard Python

 This project simulates sensors readings using python and mqtt.